Solo to the South Pole, Delivered by DHL

 In December of 2018 Jenny will ski to the South Pole.
 She begins at Hercules Inlet in Antarctica, the recognised start point on the geographical coastline for solo expeditions.
 Jenny will be attempting to ski 715 miles to the South Pole.
 The attempt will be solo, unsupported and unassisted meaning Jenny will receive no outside assistance during the attempt and will be hauling a 80kgs pulk carrying her tent, food and equipment.
 As ever, she’s in a hurry to get there, and is determined to continue to inspire thousands of individuals across the globe by doing so.

-Jenny is a proud Ambassador of the charities Free to Run and Women in Sport and a Polar Ambassador for the STEM initiative.
+Jenny is a proud Ambassador of the charities Children In Need and Women in Sport and a Polar Ambassador for the STEM initiative.

 Jenny is contacted by women all over the world who’ve been inspired by her racing endeavours and career to date.
 “Inspired” is the common thread running through all these messages of support, however for some time Jenny has wanted to take this further and encourage individuals to turn that inspiration into something tangible.